dalvikus/pointCollision/README.md

 2. by sort of image processing like **erode** and **dilate**; [Eroding and Dilating](http://docs.opencv.org/2.4/doc/tutorials/imgproc/erosion_dilatation/erosion_dilatation.html#morphology-1)

 See [Quadtree](https://en.wikipedia.org/wiki/Quadtree) for general concept of QuadTree, but this work does not follow its algorithm there.

+## Why collision
+In a 2d map in a game, QuadTree is a efficient way to check if an object collides other ones.